SyxNet/awesome-react-components/readme.md

 ## Utilities

- - [react-faux-dom](https://github.com/Olical/react-faux-dom) - DOM like structure that renders to React.
  - [react-translate-component](https://github.com/martinandert/react-translate-component) - A component for React that utilizes the Counterpart module to provide multi-lingual/localized text content.
  - [qrcode.react](https://github.com/zpao/qrcode.react) - A &lt;QRCode/&gt; component for use with React.
  - [react-children-utilities](https://github.com/fernandopasik/react-children-utilities) - Extended utils for React.Children.